BBai-Tips/bbai/INSTALL.md

 ## System Requirements

-BBai can run on any system that supports Deno.
-While it has been primarily tested on macOS, it should work on other platforms as well.
+BBai can run on macOS, Linux, and Windows systems.

 ## Prerequisites